captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-I mean we got a photo with him -- but strictly for appearances, believe me.
+I mean we got a photo with him—but strictly for appearances, believe me.

 ---

 ## DETECTIVE O'CONNOR:
-Anyway, what I was trying to say -- Guiliani aside --
+Anyway, what I was trying to say—Guiliani aside—

 ---

 ## LIEUTENANT CARO:
--- I’m sorry.
-Just hearing his name --
+—I’m sorry.
+Just hearing his name—

 ---